 In the pop-up window click ‘New playlist’, then give it a name and description and decide whether you want it to be open to the public.
 Then click ‘Create Playlist’.

 You can add new songs to your playlist in the same way - just make sure the correct playlist is selected when you choose ‘Add to playlist’.

 2. Cast music

-Although Google Home doesn’t support Bluetooth it does support casting, which will be useful to you only if your phone or tablet also supports casting.
+Although Google Home didn't previously support Bluetooth, it did (and still does) support casting, which will be useful to you only if your phone or tablet also supports casting.
 If it does you may have a cast option in your drop-down notification bar, or you can select the cast button at the top of compatible apps.

 Tap Cast, select your Google Home, then begin playing audio on your device.
 It should play on the Google Home.

 Google Home lets you stream music from online radio services such as the BBC and Capital FM.
 Though you can’t control what you hear, you can listen to current popular music without paying for it.
 Just say “Okay Google, play [radio station name].”

 You'll also like: